szczyglis-dev/py-gpt/README.md

 ## Google (Gmail, Drive, Calendar, Contacts, YT, Keep, Docs, Maps, Colab)

-The plugin integrates with various Google services, enabling features such as email management, calendar events, contact handling, and document manipulation through Google APIs.
+The Google plugin exposes Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab and YouTube tools so the model can work with Google data and services from a conversation.

 - **Gmail**
   - Listing recent emails from Gmail.